MrQR-me/docs/Pricing.md

 ### £7.49 / Month / Site Licence

 ## **MrQR**{: .text-purple-000 } FormBuilder
-Create, Edit & Duplicate you own forms
+Create, Edit & Duplicate you own forms to your own sites or share them globally as templates to the **MrQR**{: .text-purple-000 }  community

 ### Coming soon, will be available with a valid monthly site licence